salt-formulas/salt-formula-linux/README.rst

               count: 210
               mount_point: /mnt/hugepages_1GB

-Note: not recommended to use both pagesizes in concurrently.
+.. note:: Not recommended to use both pagesizes concurrently.

 Intel SR-IOV
 ~~~~~~~~~~~~

-PCI-SIG Single Root I/O Virtualization and Sharing (SR-IOV) specification defines a standardized mechanism to virtualize PCIe devices.
-The mechanism can virtualize a single PCIe Ethernet controller to appear as multiple PCIe devices.
+PCI-SIG Single Root I/O Virtualization and Sharing (SR-IOV)
+specification defines a standardized mechanism to virtualize
+PCIe devices.
+The mechanism can virtualize a single PCIe
+Ethernet controller to appear as multiple PCIe devices:

 .. code-block:: yaml